brunopinheirofreitas/Java/Alura/Alura_Notes.md

 - Instead of autoboxing, the good practice is to create an object of the Interger type.
 - You can use java.util.compare to compare things.
 It's an interface.
 - You can use java.util.collections to also compare things.
 A natural order is setted by the user inside the class, the collections order using this specification.

+###Java.IO

+ - Handle the input and output of data in the java world.